 - A. Buildings of value and particular interest.
-These are buildings that due to their specific architectural and/or artistic character have acquired particular importance within the urban and regional context, and have basically remained unchanged to the present.
-Within this category fall those buildings, which are indicated in this study as landmark buildings. - B. Buildings that are an organic component of the historic urban fabric of the city.
+These are buildings that due to their specific architectural and/or artistic character have acquired particular importance within the urban and regional context, and have basically remained unchanged to the present. - B. Buildings that are an organic component of the historic urban fabric of the city.
 These are buildings that have acquired a relevant importance within the urban and territorial context due to specific architectural and artistic characters.
-In this category are included the buildings indicated in this study as traditional buildings. - C. All other buildings within the Historic City Center. - D. Those buildings that present elements of particular historic and architectural value, and identified by the CDMU. - E. New buildings.
+In this category are included the buildings indicated in this study as traditional buildings. - C. All other buildings within the Historic City Center. - D. Those buildings that present elements of particular historic and architectural value, and identified by the CCRSU. - E. New buildings.